robert-mcintosh/roberts-book-store/README.md

    ```
 5. Open a pull request.

-## License

-This project is licensed under the [Specify License, e.g., MIT License].
-See the `LICENSE` file for more details.

 ## Contact

-For questions or support, you can contact r.mcintosh@rocketmail.com.
+For questions or support, you can contact owner.

 ---